HITECHCRIME/HC_SG76_Born_and_Raised/README.md

 you ain't right
 in your mind ya
 bless the mars (moss)
-raging farce will find ya (high-skilled agents with find ya)
+raging farce will find ya (high-skill agents with find ya) / reaching for some time ya)

 divination from the spots is aight like a telescope